bknie1/Sudoku/Readme.md

 ## Functionality
 - State data member visibility once testing is complete.
 Public should be protected?
 - Modifying the possibilities list (bit shifting/toggling) and the possibilities count.
+- Constructing each cluster to include an appropriate amount of Squares.
+How do you know which squares are to be selected for each?
+How do they interact?

+### Questions

+- I'm struggling with bit shifting the possibilities list and am unsure why we need a possibilities count given the list.
+Is it because the user will be able to see the count, but not the list?
+- Cluster: How do you know which squares to select?
+How do they interact?
+I'm having trouble visualizing this.
+The documentation says we need 27 clusters.
+Does that mean we section off 27 Squares and 'build' a cluster around them?